 Co-founder of blog on social marketing: I CTRL SHIFT

 Romain Svartzman (McGill)

-Romain is a PhD student in Renewable Resources at McGill University.
-His research aims to develop the field of Ecological Finance, which consists in reforming and extending the existing theories of finance and money through the incorporation of Ecological Economics.
-His work focuses on issues such as: Measuring the indirect impact of exponential growth in financial assets on ecosystems; Exploring financial and monetary reforms needed to drive the transition toward an ecological economy (from macroprudential regulation to local currencies); Assessing how Ecological Economics can inform and learn from other perspectives on money and finance (such as Post-Keynesianism and Modern Money Theory).
-Prior to joining the E4A program, Romain worked as an Environmental and Social Consultant for the World Bank Group (2012-2015) and in the financing of environmental start-ups for a French venture-capital firm (2007-2011).
+Romain Svartzman is a Ph.D.
+Candidate at McGill University, Canada.
+His research aims to develop the field of ecological macroeconomics, at the crossroad between ecological economics, endogenous money approaches, and world-ecology perspectives.
+His work mostly revolves around the following topics: Assessing the connections between declining energy returned on energy invested (EROI), financialization and the expansion of commodity frontiers; Revisiting the concept of global liquidity for a finite planet with limited substitutability.
+Prior to starting his Ph.D., Romain worked for the International Finance Corporation (IFC, World Bank Group) as an environmental and social consultant (2012-2015), and as an investor in clean technologies for a French venture-capital firm (2007-2011).
 He also has experience in asset management, in corporate social responsibility for the banking sector, and in the assessment of business regulations for small businesses (World Bank).
-Romain holds a Master’s degree in International Business (2007) and an Undergraduate degree in Political Science from the Institut d’Etudes Politiques de Paris (Sciences Po), as well as a Master’s degree in Economics and Law of Climate Change from FLACSO Argentina (2015).
+Romain holds a Master’s degree in Finance and International Business (2007) and an Undergraduate degree in Political Science from the Institut d’Etudes Politiques de Paris (Sciences Po), as well as a degree in Economics and Law of Climate Change from FLACSO Argentina (2015).

 Keywords: monetary systems, financial instability, socio-ecological systems, commons, institutions